 The Dal Makhani is a close relative of Dal Maharani.
 Where Dal Maharani is a homemakers recipe, Dal Makhani is restaurant style and is loaded with butter and cream.

 Madras Lentils or Costco style Lentils or Trader Joe’s Lentils or Tasty Byte Lentils are similar recipes that are more Americanized.
 Dal Maharani is what we call it in India.
 If you like Madras Lentils from Costco or Trader Joe’s then do try this recipe.
-It is Lighter and still very delicious.
-You may add some heavy cream to it towards the end to make it more creamy.

 Where can you find the Beans and other spices for this Madras Lentils recipe?